brooklynrail/brooklynrail-platform/content/events/2023/10/perpetual-screw.md

 title: Perpetual Screw
 deck: Featuring Nate Heiges, Matt Taber, and Gaby Collins-Fernandez
-summary: "International Obejcts Founders Nate Hieges and Matt Taber join Rail contributor Gaby Collins-Fernandez for a conversation.
-We conclude with a poetry reading. "
+summary: "International Obejcts Founders Nate Hieges and Matt Taber join Rail contributor Gaby Collins-Fernandez for a conversation at a special time of 12:30 p.m.
+EST. We conclude with a poetry reading. "
 people:
   - person: gaby-collins-fernandez
 date: 2023-10-30T12:30:00-0500